 Pune, India, February, 2019/MRFR Press Release/- Market Research Future has published a half-cooked research report on the Global Dye Stuff Market.

-Market Research Future has discovered that the global dyestuff market is expected to grow at a healthy CAGR of 8.3% during the assessment period from 2016 to 2023.
-The growth of the market at the projected rate is expected to yield a market value of USD 258.79 Mn by the end of 2023.
+Market Research Future has discovered that the global dyestuff market is expected to grow at a healthy CAGR of 8.80% during the assessment period from 2022 to 2030.
+The growth of the market at the projected rate is expected to yield a market value of USD 306.2 million by the end of the year 2025.
 Dyestuff refers to a substance that lends color to various substrates.
 They are highly useful in various end-use industries.

 There are namely two types of dyestuff, natural and synthetic.
 Dyestuff has been used for hundreds of years and has predominant use in the textile sector.
 The textile industry is truly massive and is growing at a rapid pace.
 Textile is used in the production of home furnishing, garments, and a number of other items.
 Consumers prefer and look for a wide variety of color and designs in this sector, and as such, the use of dyestuff for various desired effects is rather high.
 The growth of the textile industry is mainly due to the expansion of the global population as well as the growing urbanization across the world.
 Urban consumers often have a preference for trendy clothing of a variety of styles and colors, thus driving the growth of the dyestuff market.
 Additionally, the growth of other industries where dyestuff is in high demand is also expected to drive the market.
 Such industries include leather, paper, wood, and several others.
 The advancement in technology is expected to reveal market opportunities in the coming years.

 Notably, the market is held back by concern regarding the hazardous nature of synthetic dyestuff on the environment.
 Increasingly stringent regulations regarding the same will likely hinder market growth over the assessment period.